jtextor/immunet-paper-code/README.md

 This repository will be used to publish code that underlies analyses and figures shown in the forthcoming paper "ImmuNet: A Segmentation-Free Machine Learning Pipeline for Immune Landscape Phenotyping in Tumors by Muliplex Imaging" by Sultan et al (see preprint here: https://www.biorxiv.org/content/10.1101/2021.10.22.464548v2).

+# Requirements

+For all figures except Figure 5, the following software is sufficient:

+- `Conda`, minimum version 24.9.2
+- `Latex`, including XeLaTeX engine

+Then, a figure can be built by running `bash run.sh` from its root folder.
+This script automatically hangles creation of a virtual environment with all the depencencies installed, runs data analysis scripts in the correct order and eventually builds a figure with Latex.

+If you want to run inference on mIHC images to reproduce Figures 3 and 4 you need hardware that supports `TensorFlow 1.14.0` and `R` (minimum version 4.3.0) installed.
+By default the figures are built using the cached prediction.

+Figure 5:
+- `R`, minimum version 4.3.0

 # Steps to reproduce the figures

-The data needed to reproduce the analysis perfromed in the paper and to build the figures are located on [Zenodo achrive](https://zenodo.org/records/8084976); the data hierarchy matches the hierarchy of the code in this repository.
+The data needed to reproduce the analysis performed in the paper and to build the figures are located on [Zenodo achrive](https://zenodo.org/records/8084976); the data hierarchy matches the hierarchy of the code in this repository.
 Every figure folder should contain all the assets necessary to build it: code, data, external images, a Makefile and a latex file that defines the layout of a figure.
 The typical file hierarchy inside a figure folder is:

 ```
 - code